|Born||in Chicago, Illinois, USA|

-Ralph Bellamy, the veteran actor who was so well-liked and respected by his peers that he was the recipient of an honorary Oscar in 1987 for his contributions to the acting profession, was born on June 17, 1904, in Chicago, Illinois.
-He began his career as a player right out of high school in 1922, joining a traveling company that put on Shakespearean plays.
+Ralph Rexford Bellamy was born June 17, 1904 in Chicago, Illinois, the son of Lilla Louise (Smith), originally from Hamilton, Ontario, Canada, and Charles Rexford Bellamy, who had deep roots in New England.
+Bellamy began his career as a player right out of high school in 1922, joining a traveling company that put on Shakespearean plays.
 For the next five years he appeared with stock companies and repertory theaters associated with the Chautauqua Road Co., which brought culture to the hinterlands.
 He not only learned his craft but by 1927 wound up owning his own theatrical troupe.
 Two years later he made his Broadway theatrical debut in "Town Boy" (29 years later he would win a Tony Award).

 Bellamy's greatest role was as Franklin D. Roosevelt in Dore Schary's play "Sunrise at Campobello," for which he won a 1958 Best Actor-Dramatic Tony Award.
 He also reprised his portrayal of Roosevelt in Schary's 1960 movie adaptation of his play Sunrise at Campobello (1960), which brought his co-star Greer Garson a Golden Globe award and a Best Actress Academy Award nomination for playing Eleanor Roosevelt.